CorrineC/full-stack-study/git/NOTES.md

 # What is Version Control?

-Version Control, a.k.a Source Code Management, is the process of tracking and implementing changes in software code.
+Version Control, a.k.a.
+Source Code Management, is the process of tracking and implementing changes in software code.
 Version Control systems uses safeguards to track changes made by individual developers, by catching conflicting code and preventing loss of work due to overwrites.

 ## Benefits of Version Control